DaCoPro/Pomodoro-proj-mgnt/README.md

 - Remove buttons from show view!
 (Clean up UI)
 - Drag and drop prioritization for tasks
 - Notification bell
-- Record of time spent working for User
+- Record of time spent working for user
 - Record of time spent working for project